Flexinlord/First-personal-website/README.md

-# First-personal-website
+# The biography, my first website.
-An AltSchool Africa project.
+An AltSchool Africa first semester assignment.
 A simple website with HTML and CSS.